Barmera: Heritage listings

+Railway

+Barmera was served by the Barmera railway line from 1928 until 1990.

 Climate and geography

 Barmera exists in a semi-arid location, north of Goyder's Line.
 Barmera is surrounded by mallee scrub.
 It is 29 metres above sea level.
 Barmera has a dry climate with hot summers and warm days and cold frosty nights in winter with seasonal temperatures a few degrees above Adelaide's temperatures and similar to those of Berri.
 The weather patterns are similar to those of Berri.
 It receives less than 250 mm of rain per annum.
 Rain patterns shift from year to year over a nineteen-year cycle.